mixmastamyk/prn/readme.rst

 It won't make changes until you are happy with the results and pass the execute flag.
-It won't rename files to destinations that already exist, and will notify you beforehand when they do.
+It won't even try to rename files to destinations that already exist (or clobber them either), and will notify you beforehand when they do.

 Despite its version number it has been used for (pushing two) decades now.
 However, as mentioned it was ported recently to Python3.
 There is a test suite but it is not currently large.
 Therefore:

-*☛  Make a backup before trusting with large or important file collections. ☚*
+*☛  Make a backup before trusting prn with large or important file collections. ☚*